 I have to remind myself that this is what I started and that very reason is why I started it.
 Yes, it can get overwhelming.
-But you know how you feel when you make that ONE song that just … ugh… it takes your breath away, it flies above the rest, it’s your heart, your soul and your baby?
+But, you know how you feel when you make that ONE song that just … ugh… it takes your breath away, it flies above the rest, it’s your heart, your soul and your baby?
 That’s how I feel about Elicit.

-I used to be in your shoes.
-Ha!
-Honestly, writing to P.R. agencies, huge record labels introducing myself and the publication, I still am.
+I used to be in your shoes and honestly, even to this day writing to P.R. firms or record labels introducing myself and the publication, I still am.
 But, there’s a level of confidence that you reach after so many successes that you begin to tell yourself, I can really do this… I mean, I’m doing this.

-1st Tip: Give Me Your Story
+1st Tip: Tell Me Your Story

-I’m not just paying attention to the music.
+I’m not just paying as much attention to the music.
 And with that, you might say, “what?
 Ashley that’s crazy, what are you doing?”
 But the truth is… to stand out in THIS industry, you HAVE to have a story.
 Tell me who YOU are.
 I believe in the musician as much as I believe in the person behind the music.

 2nd Tip: Be Professional

 We all talk a certain way, I get it.
 But, if you want me to pay attention to your music, I have to be able to take you seriously.
 Start by taking yourself seriously.
 Use “business” instead of “biz,” use “this” instead of “dis.”
 You get it, right?

 3rd Tip: Details, Details, Details

-When you send in a submission, give me some examples of where your music was featured, when was the release date or if it’s in the future when is the release date.
+When you send in a submission, give me some examples of where your music was featured, when was the release date, or if it’s in the future when is the release date.
 Send me your website, your socials channels, your Spotify, SoundCloud, everything.